 Please note, I purchased this machine and Titan Fitness did not ask me to write a review.
 All opinions are my own.
 Affiliate links are used.

 Let’s start from the beginning …

-As is the case with all Titan Fitness products, delivery was free and it arrived quickly.
+As is the case with all Titan Fitness products (just like the Titan Fitness Linebacker Squat Landmine Attachment), delivery was free and it arrived quickly.
 The box got beat up pretty good during transit, but once inside the box I saw everything was packaged neatly and securely.

 Every piece was there, including tools for complete assembly, though I used a ratchet to make the process quicker.

 I’ve assembled all my racks and machines over the years, so when it comes to instructions I’ve seen everything from great step-by-step instructions to those … open to interpretation.
 The instructions for the leg curl and extension bench are provided on the Titan Fitness website.
 The instructions and accompanying photos were clear and easy to follow.
 There was one tiny mistake in the whole process: A bolt labeled “number 51” in the instructions was labeled “number 52” in the assembly kit.

 Assembly was smooth and easy.
 I did it on my own, though an extra pair of hands could’ve been useful in a couple spots, but not necessary.

 Why Get a Leg Curl and Extension Bench?